 During my formative years, I only took a semester of US History.
 I know.
 It doesn’t make sense.
 I was born and raised in Puerto Rico which is a territory of the US.
 However, for reasons that go beyond the scope of this post, the social studies curriculum offered in public schools lacks certain basic elements.

-It is not a surprise if I tell you I was not able to process years of pre-colonial, colonial and national history in a few months.
+It is not a surprise if I tell you I was not able to process years of pre-colonial, colonial, and national history in a few months.

 Living in California, far away from where the country started to grow, makes things more difficult.
 It is not like I can stop by Virginia or Massachusetts often.

 I think that desire to know more about the early years of the United States is what made me find a lot of places in Pennsylvania interesting.
 While visiting my mom, on the Eastern side of the state, I was in awe at the strong European influence in the region.
-I admired Dutch architecture, ate German food and shopped in Italian markets.
-I felt like I was in an entire different country.
+I admired Dutch architecture, ate German food, and shopped in Italian markets.
+I felt like I was in an entirely different country.

 The most emotional moments came in Philadelphia.
 Yes, I was able to visit sites related to the American Revolution.
-On top of that, my heart filled with joy when I entered a dimly light, old school space filled with more than a hundred vendors.
+On top of that, my heart filled with joy when I entered a dimly light, old-school space filled with more than a hundred vendors.
 I was at the Reading Terminal Market and it was my first time experiencing a place like that.

 Markets have been popular in Philadelphia since the city was founded.
 Even the city’s “main street” was renamed Market Street because of the many open markets that operated in the thoroughfare in the early and mid-1800s.

-The Industrial Revolution demanded an expansion of the railroad and with that expansion big terminals (to accommodate travelers) started to be a reality in many urban centers in the country.
+The Industrial Revolution demanded an expansion of the railroad and with that expansion, big terminals (to accommodate travelers) started to be a reality in many urban centers in the country.
 The Reading Railroad’s heading terminal (and its market) opened in 1893.
 Many say the merchants who operated in the area refused to leave and became a big headache for Reading.
 The company settled things by having an indoor market in its terminal.

-The market declined after the Great Depression and went into further despair once the railroad started to be replaced by other transportation mediums (1950s and 1960).
+The market declined after the Great Depression and went into further despair once the railroad started to be replaced by other transportation mediums (the 1950s and 1960).
 The Reading Railroad Company filed for bankruptcy in 1971.
 After that, little attention was paid to the operations and maintenance of the market.
 Closing rumors started to spread like fire.